SajedHassan/CSEx61-Operating-Systems/Labs/lab2/README.md

 * Compare the three implementations according to the following:
     1. Number of threads created.
     2. Execution time taken.
+* Your program **should not** use any of the pthread synchronization functions, except for [pthread_join](https://man7.org/linux/man-pages/man3/pthread_join.3.html), i.e. you're not allowed to use mutual exclusion, or semaphores, or etc.
+* You should never use [pthread_join](https://man7.org/linux/man-pages/man3/pthread_join.3.html) directly after the [pthread_create](https://man7.org/linux/man-pages/man3/pthread_create.3.html), you should use pthread_join only after the main thread has created all the worker (children) threads, otherwise your code works in a sequential manner but just with extra overhead.
+* The use of any synchronization functions, or the improper use of pthread_join, will make the submission totally unacceptable and will result into a zero grade.
+* Your code should handle memory management and sending arguments to threads functions as following:
+  * In the case of (A thread per row) you can do either of the following:
+    * Leave matrices A, B, and C in the global segment and only pass the row number to the thread function by value.
+    * Create A, B, and C in the dynamic heap, then create a struct that has A*, B*, C* (pointers to the arrays) and the row number, then send the struct to the thread function by reference (allocate the struct in the dynamic heap).
+  * In the case of (A thread per element) you can do either of the following:
+    * Leave matrices A, B, and C in the global segment, then create a struct that has the row number, and the column number, send this struct to the thread function by reference (allocate the struct in the dynamic heap).
+    * Create A, B, and C in the dynamic heap, then create a struct that has A*, B*, C* (pointers to the arrays), the row number, and the column number , then send the struct to the thread function by reference (allocate the struct in the dynamic heap).
+  * In all cases, you have to free any allocated memory in the dynamic heap at the end of the worker (child) thread, no memory leak should be allowed.
+* Assume I will not test with matrix size larger than 20 x 20.
 * Your program need to handle any errors and terminate gracefully.
 * You should work on this lab individually.